 - If it is necessary for the employee to work from home

 Are you a telecommuting employee?
-You have many to find compensation!
+You have options to find compensation!
 Call our team at Rosenberg & Rosenberg, P.A. today!
 We are available 24 hours a day, 7 days a week to receive calls.
 We know what it takes to win cases—as we have attained an innumerable amount of success for our clients over the years.